sipin/gorazor/README.md

 `./gorazor template_file output_file`

 This is essentially a Go implementation from razor's port in javascript: [vash](https://github.com/kirbysayshi/vash), with Go code generation.

-The `js` directory contains the original Js version.
+The revision with tag `vash` is the js version.

 # Syntax